roytang/blog/content/posts/2015/02/grand-prix-manila-2015.md

 - R08 2-1 WIN vs jeskai tokens
 - R09 2-0 WIN vs abzan midrange (terry soh)

-That&#8217;s 8 and 1, my best Day One performance ever.
+That&'s 8 and 1, my best Day One performance ever.
 My deck was running well, I was in the zone, I had some good matchups and luck was in favor a lot; I won at least 3 games against different opponents due to their mulligans to 5 or worse.
 I performed well enough to warrant a mention in the coverage even:

 ![Snippet from Day One Coverage](http://roytang.net/wp-content/uploads/2015/02/day1coverage.png)

-Unfortunately Day Two didn&#8217;t go quite as well; apparently the luck I had during Day One had to be paid back with interest.
+Unfortunately Day Two didn&'t go quite as well; apparently the luck I had during Day One had to be paid back with interest.
 I lost at least three games off mulligans to five, and my lack of playtesting against some archetypes such as UW Heroic cost me some suboptimal plays.

 - R10 0-2 LOSS vs uw heroic
 - R11 2-1 WIN vs abzan aggro